koii-network/ezsandbox/Lesson 6/PartI.md

 > [!TIP]
 >
 > When you create the token, you'll be given a public key - this is your mint address.
-Hold onto this, you'll need it in the next step.
+Hold onto this, you'll need it when minting tokens and when deploying a KPL Task.

 ### Mint Tokens